StatStud/book-club/content/posts/power-versus-force.md

 A self-justified personality is the real enemy of peace.

 # Part 3: Meaning

+### Summary

+**Main takeaway about part 3**: Everything boils down to our choices.
+The quality of our choices, and therefore the fate of our lives, is dependent upon the perception from which we view the world.
+Striving for higher consciousness expands our perception, and this striving towards higher consciousness is the byproduct of a lifelong, unwavering, committed, voluntary willingness to find and live out our principles.
+Any individual increase in one’s level of consciousness also raises the consciousness of everyone on the planet to some degree

+- **Chapter 19**: here is, ultimately, neither duality nor nonduality; there’s only awareness.
+- **Chapter 20**: Innumerable options are open to everyone all the time, but they’re  *infrequently chosen*.
+Why?
+Because people want *the context* that would make such options attractive.
+Suffice it to say, one’s range of choice is ordinarily limited only by one’s vision.
+How we react depends upon the world we’re reacting to.
+Who we become, as well as what we see, is determined by our perception
+- **Chapter 21**: great human wisdom from extraordinary people didn’t proceed from conceptual rationalization nor any other deeply introspective focus of the self–but rather from a leap to a higher consciousness
+- **Chapter 22**: The start of inner work.
+Attitudes, emotions, and behaviors characteristic of energy below 200 preclude spiritual experience.
+To seek enlightenment, the key is WILL; a persistent (faithful) willingness manifested by a constantly repeated act of intentional CHOICE.
+- **Chapter 23**: Review of the major religions.
+An individual’s level of consciousness is determined by the principles to which one is committed.
+To maintain progress in consciousness, there can be no wavering from principle or the individual will fall back to a lower level.
+A principle cannot allow any exceptions, independent of how emotionally appealing a construct may be used to justify the exception.
+Actions only.
+- **Chapter 24**: Any individual increase in one’s level of consciousness also raises the consciousness of everyone on the planet to some degree.
+Hell isn’t a condition imposed by a judgemental God, but rather the inevitable consequence of one’s own CHOICES.

 ## Chapter 19: The Database of Consciousness